The Most Vital Step Your Church Can Take to Address Racism

-When asked the question, “Are you racist?” most people I know would answer “No.” That answer makes sense, if you understand racism to be conscious hatefulness toward a person of a different race.
-Instead, that’s a more apt definition of prejudice not racism.
+When asked the question, “Are you racist?” many people I know would answer “No.” That answer makes sense if you understand racism to be conscious hatefulness toward a person of a different race.
+Instead, conscious hatefulness is a more apt definition of prejudice not racism.
 Yet so many conversations on race and racism get stopped right there: “But I’m not a racist!”

 Just as you wouldn’t conduct a Bible study without distinguishing between the Gospels and the Letters of Paul, or between the Old and New Testaments, so having a conversation on race and racism without using agreed upon terms would be equally frustrating and fruitless.

-Racism is not so much about the particular actions of a prejudiced individual or group—even though that is one of Merriam-Webster’s current dictionary definitions—as it is about how prejudice is built into a society’s very systems and structures.
-Especially when those systems and structures deliver vastly different results for White people and Black people or other people of color.
+Racism is not so much about the particular actions of a prejudiced individual or group as it is about how prejudice is built into a society’s very systems and structures.
+Click To Tweet Especially when those systems and structures deliver vastly different results for White people and Black people or other people of color.
 In that case, every White person I know, including me, is racist.
 Not because you or I consciously chose to be, but because of the systems we are born into.

-Last week, I interviewed Gloria J. Browne-Marshall, author of Race, Law and American Society for the launch of the Uncomfortable Conversations series.
+Last year, I interviewed Gloria J. Browne-Marshall, author of Race, Law and American Society, for my Uncomfortable Conversations series.
 A civil rights attorney and professor of constitutional law, she was very knowledgeable and articulate.
-We spoke about these very terms.
 My takeaways from our hour together included the value of listening to each other, learning from each other, and using a shared vocabulary.
-These values make possible a new and positive shared future where everyone has a fair shot at a good life.
+These values make possible a new and positive future where everyone has a fair shot at a good life.

-Understanding and transforming a society built on systemic racism won’t be easy.
+Transforming a society built on privilege for some and obstacles for others won’t be easy.
 Or comfortable.
 But it will bring us that much closer to Jesus’ big dream: “Thy Kingdom come, thy will be done, on earth as it is in heaven.”
-To help you take the next step in this journey, I invite you to join me for DARE to Dream Like Jesus, a forward-looking four-session short course that empowers you to Dream, Align, Realize and Expand your positive vision for the world now.
-Information and registration here.